-STEP THREE: Peel sweet potatoes and add to large mixing bowl with: 1 cup almond flour, 1 egg, 1/2 teaspoon salt, 1 teaspoon dried oregano, 1 teaspoon dried basil, 1 teaspoon garlic powder, and 1 tablespoon apple cider vinegar.
+- Peel sweet potatoes and add to large mixing bowl with almond flour, egg, salt, dried oregano, dried basil, garlic powder, and apple cider vinegar.
 (For an extra kick, add a pinch of chili powder.)
 Mash ingredients until well combined and the mixture takes on a doughy consistency.

 - Use rubber spatula to spread on a Pizza Stone (you could also use a Silicon Baking Mat or greased baking sheet.)
 You want the crust dough to be no more than 1/2" thick to cook evenly.

 - Cook dough at 400° for 30 minutes.